Foozey/Better-Replays/README.md

 ## Features
 - Saves replays to subfolders based on the game being played, or a "Desktop" folder
-- Plays a sound notification when a replay is saved
+- Plays a sound notification when a replay is saved or a recording is started/stopped
 - Restarts the replay buffer when a replay is saved (this prevents overlapped replays)

 ## Installation